MIxAxIM/apollo-testing-suite/readme.md

 ## Project Structure

-- [`utxorpc/`](utxorpc/): Contains an example Go program demonstrating how to interact with the Cardano blockchain using the Apollo library and Utxorpc.
+- [`utxo-rpc-based-tx-builder/`](utxo-rpc-based-tx-builder/): Contains an example Go program demonstrating how to interact with the Cardano blockchain using the Apollo library and Utxorpc.
 - [`plutus-v3-sc-tx-builder/`](plutus-v3-sc-tx-builder/): Provides a transaction builder for Plutus V3 smart contracts.
 - [`apollo-bench/`](apollo-bench/): Houses the `Apollo-Bench` benchmarking tool for stress-testing the Apollo library's performance.

 ## UTXO RPC Example

-The `utxorpc` directory provides a simple Go application that showcases the use of the Apollo library to perform basic Cardano blockchain operations, such as:
+The `utxo-rpc-based-tx-builder` directory provides a simple Go application that showcases the use of the Apollo library to perform basic Cardano blockchain operations, such as:

 - Wallet setup using mnemonics.
 - Fetching UTXOs for a given address.